Sonata Capriccosa

 Omicron’s eyes widened.
-She looked away from Allen and refocused her attention on Theta.
+She looked away from Allen and refocused on Theta.
 Hesitantly, she raised her hands to Theta’s face and began to whisper things to him in a language Allen had never heard of before.

 She really was in love with him.

 A couple of minutes passed with them like that.
-Fortuna had moved back to sit on her chair, while Allen remained seated where he was.
+Fortuna moved back to sit on her chair, while Allen remained seated where he was.
 Theta’s breathing gradually became even as the minutes ticked on, and some of the redness began to leave his face.
 He seemed to gain some of his alertness back because he lifted his gloveless hand to press against his eyes.
 A groan escaped from his mouth, and a grimace pressed his face as he lifted his hand away.